A survey of the homology cobordism group: The Structure of T3Z

 It would be interesting to compare the existence of homology $3$-spheres bounding contractible $4$-manifolds and homology $4$-balls, so we may address the following problem.
 The possible candidates for Seifert fibered spheres are two examples of Fickle: $\Sigma(2,7,47)$ and $\Sigma(3,5,49)$.
 They are known to bound only homology $4$-balls.

-\begin{introprob} Is there any Seifert fibered sphere $\Sigma(a_1, \ldots, a_n)$ which bound a homology $4$-ball but not a contractible $4$-manifold? \end{introprob}
+\begin{introprob} Is there any Seifert fibered sphere $\Sigma(a_1, \ldots, a_n)$ which bounds a homology $4$-ball but not a contractible $4$-manifold? \end{introprob}

 Note that Problem~\ref{compare} is known for $\Sigma(2,3,5) \# -\Sigma(2,3,5)$.\footnote{In general, it is known for a homology $3$-sphere which bounds a simply-connected $4$-manifold with non-standard definite intersection form.
 Taubes attributed this result to Akbulut.} It cannot bound a contractible $4$-manifold, see Taubes' article \cite[Proposition~1.7]{T87}.
-In the light of previous results, we can also address the following explicit problem:
+However, the isomorphism of Gonz\'{a}lez-Acu\~{n}a in Theorem~\ref{Gonz} guarantees that every homology $3$-sphere bounding homology $n$-ball automatically bounds contractible $n$-manifold unless $n=3$.